FEC-corgis/Jenny-Service-Reviews/README.md

 # Airbnb Reviews Clone

 I built this project from scratch to clone an Airbnb product page "Reviews" module.
-It generates persisting averages, user, and reviews data that can be viewed via the endpoint PORT/rooms/:id (for id values 0-99).
+It generates persisting averages, user, and reviews data that can be viewed for 100 unique product ids.
 Made with full-stack js using MySQL, Express, React, and Node.

 ## Related Projects